matushorvath/vm8086/docs/notes.md

 TODO
  - analyze why pcxtbios does does not boot FreeDOS (find which commit did it - disable IRQ0 while checking)
  - analyze why 8088_bios crashes when booting FreeDOS with new PIT; might be because of unexpected IRQ0? but it is not masked...

+if we check for IF in floppy code, it stops booting - clearly IF=0 but it is expected the IRQ will happen once IF=1, but we throw it away